eclairss17/VPC-Flow-Logs-Processor-Illumio/README.md

 * dstport (destination port) and protocol_name (derived from protocol number) form a unique key in the lookup table.
 Multiple unique keys can share the same associated tag.
 * Case-sensitivity for dstport and protocol_name is irrelevant due to stripping leading/trailing spaces before processing and converting protocol names to lowercase for tag lookups.

+**Testing**
+* For the purpose of self testing, the function has been modified to accept `flow_logs` files both as a `txt` flow log file as well as a `csv`.
+As for the purpose of testing on large data, I tested the source code on a `csv` flow log data file, sized (5MB and 10MB).
+This large log file has also been committed and is present in the project directory.

 **Run the script**